Sultan-Aloufi/Sultan-Aloufi.github.io/content/posts/llm-os/llm-os.md

 UseHugoToc: true
 ---

-If you have been using GPT-4, then you realize how much better it is than the free version.
-It's not just the model itself that got a lot smarter at answering requests but also the tooling developed around it, like searching the internet to get you up-to-date responses if needed, being able to take files and analyze them, running code and then analyzing the result, and using a calculator for things involving math.
-It's becoming just like a human would behave when trying to find an answer, just a lot faster.
-Of course, you have to pay USD $20/month to use it.
+If you've ventured into the realm of AI with GPT-4, you're likely astounded by its capabilities compared to the free version.
+It's not merely the model's intelligence that's seen a significant boost, but also the surrounding infrastructure.
+Now, it can scour the internet for real-time information, analyze files, execute code, solve mathematical problems, and even act like a human in its quest for answers – only much faster.
+Of course, this enhanced experience comes at a cost, priced at $20/month.

-GPT-4 has been out for closer to a year, so a new model, GPT-5 or whatever it will be called, is likely to be released soon as such big models take an insane time and compute resource that companies only train such models once a year.
+Having been on the scene for nearly a year, it's no surprise that the next iteration, whether it's GPT-5 or some other name, is on the horizon.
+The release cycle for such large-scale models is understandably lengthy, as they demand an immense amount of time and computational resources.
+Companies typically undertake the arduous training process once a year.

-To give you an appreciation of how much time, effort, money, and compute these language models take to train, I will try to explain what it takes to produce a model like GPT-4.
+To truly grasp the monumental effort required to produce a model like GPT-4, let's delve into the high-level training process:

- ## High-level training process for a model like GPT-4:
+ ## High-level Training Process for a Model like GPT-4:

-### First stage: pre-training (done once a year)
+### First Stage: Pre-training (Performed Annually)

-- Collect 100TB of internet data (low-quality data)
+- Accumulate 100TB of internet data (mostly low-quality)
-    - crawl the internet, Common Crawl
+    - Web crawling via platforms like Common Crawl
-- Train a transformer (a type of neural network) on that data
+- Train a transformer neural network on this data
-    - likely need 60K GPUs or more (> USD $100m)
+    - Requires upwards of 60K GPUs (costing over $100 million)
-    - training takes months and there will be errors and issues trying to manage that many GPUs coherently
+    - Training spans months, with challenges in managing such a vast array of GPUs cohesively
-    - the goal of the transformer is to just be able to predict the next token
+    - The primary objective of the transformer is to predict the next token in a sequence
-- Now you have a base model
+- This yields a base model, albeit functionally limited
-    - a useless model as it does not understand instructions; it can only complete text.
+    - Capable only of completing text prompts
-- Do this stage once a year as it's expensive and time-consuming
+- Conduct this stage annually due to its expense and time-intensiveness

-Trying to use this base model will look something like this:
+Interacting with this base model might yield results like:

 ```
 User: Who was the first president?